towersvault/shinpokered/README.md

 **Not in current patch**
 - On battle slide-in, fixed the bottom window disappearing for 1 frame when playing on a DMG gameboy
 - Undo the fix for disabling the LCD during LoadMapData since it creates about 250ms of lag
+- Added a sfx and symbol for the color correction

 #Bugfixes